PGBSean/Latitude-3580-OpenCore/README.md

 WARNING ⚠️: I  do not responsible for lost personal data, or malfunction hard drive. **You are doing this at your own RISK.**

-If you're not sure how to install or troubleshoot, refer to this [Wiki for gists](https://github.com/PGBSean/OC-DELL-LTT3580/wiki)
+If you're not sure how to install or troubleshoot, refer to this [OC-DELL-LTT3580 Wiki](https://github.com/PGBSean/OC-DELL-LTT3580/wiki)

 ## Bugs
 - When using Sidecar, after upon disconnecting, Mac will hang, requiring a force reboot.